Beta Testing Awards Program - Care Hub

 • Market adoption and competition from other projects

-No Guarantee of Value: While each token has an initial ICO valuation of $0.0088 USD, the actual market value may vary significantly.
-The cryptocurrency market is highly volatile and unpredictable.
-Participation should not be viewed as financial investment advice or a guaranteed return.
+No Guarantee of Value: Each token has an initial ICO valuation of $0.0088 USD, but actual market value could be higher or lower—significantly.
+The crypto market is unpredictable.
+Don't treat this as financial investment advice or a guaranteed return.
+Consider it compensation for your invaluable contribution to building something meaningful.

-Non-Monetary Until Conversion: Tokens remain as loyalty ledger credits with no monetary value until officially converted to transferable blockchain tokens at ICO launch.
-The timing of ICO launch is subject to development milestones, regulatory compliance, and market conditions.
+Until Conversion, It's Just Points: Tokens remain as loyalty ledger credits with no monetary value until officially converted to transferable blockchain tokens at ICO launch.
+The timing depends on development milestones, regulatory compliance, market conditions, and—most importantly—when the beta team confirms we've built something worth launching.

 VI.
 Participant Requirements